 It’s uneasy to think an app could suddenly shut down, and those followers and all of that content could be gone forever.
 While you have no control over an app’s success, you have complete control over your email list.
 We recommend using a good email provider, but you can interact with the people on that list regardless.

-You may be wondering if these benefits extend to your industry, and the short answer is YES.
+You may wonder if these benefits extend to your industry, and the short answer is YES.
 No matter what type of business you own, you can find your niche, draw them to you, and nail inbound marketing to increase your sales!
 Next, let’s go over how effective email marketing is in each industry.

 Email Marketing Stats by Industry